HERA-Team/rids/README.md

 ## Hopefully helpful musings for SpectrumPeak

-So far, the only "feature" set included is SpectrumPeak, with the feature being peaks in a spectrum (and includes a bandwidth).
+So far, the only "feature" set included is `SpectrumPeak`, with the feature being peaks in a spectrum (and includes a bandwidth).
 It also can save the raw spectra along with it (as many or as few as you specify).
-With the limited amounts of data so far, I have actually just been archiving all of the spectra.
+With the limited amount of data so far, I have actually just been archiving all of the spectra.
 The primary script to generate the files is `specpeak.py`.
 Spectra can be 'minhold', 'maxhold', or 'val' (this goes into the filename per below), and it groups these within a 'feature_set' in the written file (sorted by time).

 To use in practice, the instrument will write spectra to files with a specified format and filename (other options may be included, but currently only one) and then you'll run the script to process the files in that directory.
-NOTE/WARNING:  it deletes files as it goes.  `specpeak.py fnhelp` will display the filename format, reproduced here:
+[NOTE/WARNING:  it deletes files as it goes.]  `specpeak.py fnhelp` will display the filename format, reproduced here:

 ```
 The filename format convention is:
 	identifier.{time-stamp}.feature_component.polarization

 i.e. x=filename.split(.) has:
-	x[0]:  arbitrary identifier
+	x[0]:  arbitrary identifier (no .'s may be in it)
 	x[...]: time-stamp (may have .'s in it)
-	x[-2]:  feature_component ('maxhold', 'minhold', 'val')
+	x[-2]:  feature_component (currently one of 'maxhold', 'minhold', 'val')
 	x[-1]:  polarization
 ```